 Sometimes visitors think that Granary Burying Ground is linked in some way to the church, but it is not.

-A striking, although decidedly uncolonial, feature is the Egyptian-style gateway.
+A striking, although decidedly uncolonial, feature is the Egyptian-style entrance.
 This was designed in 1840 by Boston sculptor and architect Solomon Willard, designer of the Bunker Hill Monument.

 In addition to its well-known citizens, Granary Burying Ground also contains the mortal remains of lesser-known Bostonians.